TartanLlama/tartanllama.xyz/src/data/blog/_2025/wasm-circular-import-export.md

 description: Why circular references between imports and exports don't work, but seem valid
 ---

-[WebAssembly components](https://component-model.bytecodealliance.org/) allow us to define bundles of code and data with well-defined interfaces at the source and binary level.
-Circular dependencies between these components may look reasonable and successfully generate bindings, but have different semantics than you expect.
-In this post we'll walk through why.
+[WebAssembly components](https://component-model.bytecodealliance.org/) are bundles of code and data that run in a sandboxed environment with well-defined interfaces at the source and binary level.
+There's a subtle gotcha that you may encounter when defining them: when your component both imports and exports the same interface, you can end up with duplicated types that can't be used interchangeably.
+In this post we'll walk through the details of this potentially unexpected behaviour, why it occurs, and a few alternative designs that you can consider.

 For a short introduction to WebAssembly and the component model, see my post on [writing plugin systems with WebAssembly](/posts/wasm-plugins#webassembly).